[sta_anchor id=”january” unsan=”January”]NYE on the beach in Dominican Republic (January)[/sta_anchor]

 It’s important to know what countries think, representatives, NATO etc. but the most important is to hear what local people think, those who grew up and live there!

-Next day, I got cool recommendation to go Albania by ferry.
+Next day, I got cool recommendation to go Albania by ferry and visit one of the hidden jams and most beautiful places in Albania, Komani Lake.
 It wasn’t very easy and there was no exact information online on how to get there and also the way how guys in the hostel explained it was not very certain and clear!
 But when I googled how it looks like..
 I was like.. “f**k it, I’m doing it!”.

 Albania seemed like very interesting place but I was running out time and spent only 2 days around the lake Shkoder and made a move to Montenegro which was country I was the most excited about on this trip.
 I visited 2 cities, Budva and Kotor and they are both stunning (highly recommended).
 The old towns, architecture, food, ocean makes you want to stay there forever!